ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Backpack Options

-The parameters in this folder allow users to change how their TX Backpack behaves in conjunction with their VRX Backpacks.
+The parameters in this folder enables you to change the Backpack-related parameters.

 <figure markdown>
 ![Backpack Color](../../assets/images/lua/backpack-color.png)